SoftBellies/PiRogue/README.md

 ## Transparent proxying
 While using `mitmproxy` you can use between at least 2 different modes:
-* _normal_ you have to specify IP address and port of `mitmproxy` in the HTTP proxy section of the Wifi connection
+* _normal_ you have to specify IP address and port of `mitmproxy` in the HTTP proxy section of the Wifi connection on your target device
 * _transparent_ you do not need to specify a HTTP proxy on your target device

 An helper script `/usr/share/PiRogue/proxy/transparent.sh` is available.
 By executing this script, HTTP and HTTPS traffic from `wlan1` will be redirected to `mitmproxy`.